Solar Powered Roads: The Future, or Just Hype?

 Think Solar Roadways can pull it off?
 If you’d like to help them out, check out their Indiegogo page, which is still accepting donations.
 So far, 50,000 backers want to see it happen, and put their money where they drive.

-By: Andy Jensen, Photo Credit: Solar Roadways
+Photo Credit: Solar Roadways